naseweisssss/sunshine/README.md

 A cross-platform application developed with flutter to keep track of solar power data, calculating electricity output and recommending solar panel

+## Appreciation
+Special Thanks to NASA Power API for supplying the data and making this possible!

 ## Icon
 <a href="http://www.feedbooks.com/"><img src="images/SUnSHine.svg" width="200"/></a>
 <br>